tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-4-Building-An-Interface.md

       - `onDeleteAppointment` function calls the state setter function, `setAppointmentList`, and uses the `filter` method to remove any appointments whose `id` matches `appointmentId`
 - Searching with a filtered array
   - In the next set of code, we will modify the application that activates the search input on the appointment list.
-    - The `Search.js` component will need to be modified to accept the input from the search field and send it to the `App.js` parent component.
-Search.js` will also need to reference the search function, `onQueryChange`, that resides in `App.js` .
+    - The `Search.js` component will need to be modified to accept the input from the search field and send it to the `App.js` parent component. `Search.js` will also need to reference the search function, `onQueryChange`, that resides in `App.js` .
-    - The `App.js` component will be modified to accept the search string and to create a function, `onQueryChange`, that queries whether the search criteria can be found in one or records within in the `petName`, `ownerName` or `apptNotes` fields.
-We want to leave the `AppointmentList` unchaged, and so its contents will be duplicated to a second array.
+    - The `App.js` component will be modified to accept the search string and to create a function, `onQueryChange`, that queries whether the search criteria can be found in one or more records within in the `petName`, `ownerName` or `apptNotes` fields.
+We want to leave the `AppointmentList` array unchanged, therefore its contents will be duplicated to a second array, `filteredAppointments`.
   - Here is the modified code for the `Search` component inside the `Search.js` file:
     ```
     const Search = ({ query, onQueryChange }) => {